Writing at Sheringham

 In Sheringham, classes learn about writing during their designated English sessions, which cover writing composition, speaking and listening, spelling, grammar and punctuation and handwriting.

-Learning Challenge sessions aim to provide opportunities for children to develop their skills for literacy further in relevant learning contexts.
-Appropriate text types and high quality texts drive the teaching and learning and children are regularly provided opportunities to write, such as recording science investigations or writing reports in geography.
-The aim is to allow children to see ever more relevance for their literacy skills outside of the 'English lesson', giving them meaningful opportunities to apply their developing skills.
+Our science and non-core curriculum sessions also provide opportunities for children to develop their skills for literacy further.
+High quality texts drive the teaching and learning and children are regularly provided opportunities to write, such as recording science investigations or writing reports in geography.
+The aim is to allow children to see how important and relevant their literacy skills are outside of the 'English lesson', giving them meaningful opportunities to apply their developing skills.

 At Sheringham, classes learn how to craft writing within daily designated sessions.

-In these lessons, they learn a range of literary features that after quality talk, can be applied to writing.
+In these lessons, they learn a range of literary features that, after quality talk, can be applied to writing.
 Alongside this, children are taught about spelling and handwriting, grammar and punctuation, which they can then apply as they write.
 A variety of text types and high quality models of writing are used to drive the teaching and learning, allowing the children to see how the literary skills learnt in lessons are used in a broad of opportunities.
 Writing should always have a purpose, and audience, and where possible, children are given opportunities to share and present their writing to others in the school or through the wider community.
-We hope children continue to think of themselves as authors, and how they are able to impact the mind of the reader and develop an 'authors voice'.
+We strive for children to think of themselves as authors, really considering how they are able to impact the mind of the reader and develop an 'authors voice'.